-Parrots are exciting and unique pets, and can truly be a friend for life if they’re cared for properly.
+Parrots are exciting and unique pets, and they can truly be a friend for life if they’re cared for properly.
 Since you’re reading this, it’s safe to assume that you only want the very best for your bird.
-Because there are so many minute aspects of avian care, though, it’s easy to overlook important points even when you’re attentive and research your parrot’s species extensively.
+There are a lot of seemingly small aspects to parrot care that, if not met, can result in a problem bird.
 Do you think you’re a good parrot parent?
 Let’s see if you know the answers to these 10 questions on common problems or points of confusion on how to care for a parrot.

 Novice bird owners sometimes believe that a bird can live on seed alone.
 In reality, this isn’t a suitable diet for any bird, and especially not for a parrot.
 What you might not know is that seeds should only comprise about 15%-25% of the bird’s diet, especially once the parrot reaches full maturity.
 Too many seeds can cause serious issues due to high fat content, and because birds full of seed aren’t going to seek out all the other goodies they need for a well-rounded diet.